iominh/minhongrails.github.io/_posts/2013-06-03-new-design.md

 ---
 {% include JB/setup %}

-I'm never really happy with my designs, which is why I'm constantly trying to improve them.
-My latest efforts have focused on improving readability through better typography and fonts.
-I found lots of inspiration in <a href="http://www.medium.com" target="_blank">Medium</a>, which has beautiful, large fonts with a simplistic yet responsive look.
-So, today I began working on a new design, which can be seen <a href="http://test3.minh.io" target="_blank">here</a>.
+I'm never happy with my designs, which is why I'm constantly trying to improve them.
+My latest efforts have focused on improving usability and readability through better typography and responsive design.
+As a user with a high resolution screen, I often increase the font size of my browser to view websites with small fonts.
-It's still rough around the edges but practice makes perfect so hopefully I'll eventually make it appear the way I want.
+Sometimes when using a mobile device a website doesn't even have a mobile view, which makes viewing quite difficult.

+Therefore, I greatly simplified my design and increased the default font size so that users shouldn't need to zoom in and should have an optimal view in their mobile device.
+I found inspiration in <a href="http://www.medium.com" target="_blank">Medium</a>, which has beautiful typography for optimal readability on all sorts of screens.
+I also came across Zach Holman's <a href="http://zachholman.com" target="_blank">web site</a> and so I "borrowed" some of his design elements.

+I'm still not entirely satisfied with my design so of course I'll be updating it again in the future.
+In particular, I want to make it less boring and add images or color.